MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/hyper-v/New-VM.md

 - `VHD`

-When `LegacyNetworkAdapter` is specified, this configures the new virtual machine with a network adapter that can be used to perform a PXE boot and install an operating system from a network installation server.
+When `LegacyNetworkAdapter` is specified, this configures the new virtual machine with a network adapter that can be used to perform a PXE boot and install a 32-bit operating system from a network installation server.

 Generation 2 virtual machines do not support `Floppy`, `LegacyNetworkAdapter` or `IDE`.
 Using these